 We offer our pantry participants more than 50 unique types of fruits and vegetables annually.

-Last year, we offered our pantry participants over 50 unique types of fruits and vegetables.
-We distributed 3,726,350 pounds of potatoes and 2,825,409 pounds of oranges, and millions of pounds of apples, pears, pomegranates, tomatoes, and squash.
-Sixty percent of the food we distribute is fresh fruits and vegetables.
+Last year, as much as 3,726,350 pounds of potatoes and 2,825,409 pounds of oranges, and millions of pounds of apples, pears, pomegranates, tomatoes, and squash was distributed.
+The produce varies with the seasons.
+In fact, over sixty percent of the food we distribute is fresh fruits and vegetables.

 How is all this possible?
 About two decades ago, we started “Farm to Family” by partnering with farmers in the Central Valley to include farm-fresh produce in our inventory.
 Today, the program is state-wide, and we receive tractor-trailer loads of fresh produce from farmers across California.
 Due to the program’s success, Food Banks throughout the country also receive fresh produce through this initiative.

 pounds of fresh fruits and vegetables —